spectrocloud/librarium/docs/docs-content/clusters/cluster-management/backup-restore/backup-restore.md

 :::info

 If you are using a workspace, refer to the
-[Manage Palette Workspace](../../../workspace/workspace-mgmt/workspace-mgmt.md) guide to learn more about backup and restore actions for a workspace.
+[Manage Palette Workspace](../../../workspace/workspace-mgmt/workspace-mgmt.md) guide to learn more about workspace backup and restore actions.

 :::